patrickbucher/paedubucher.ch/articles.md/basic-printing-on-openbsd.md

     # rcctl restart lpd

 The manpage says that `rcctl(8)` was introduced in OpenBSD 5.7 back in 2015.
 _Absolute OpenBSD (2nd Edition)_ is from 2013 and, thus, older than that.
+(At
+the time of this writing, I'm using Version 6.7.)

+Another reader pointed out that setting the access rights to `777` is a bad practice.
+That's true, and I actually got the reasoning behind this wrong: I thought any user must be able to write to the spooler, because any user is supposed to print.
+However, it's `lpd` that is writing to the spooler, which of course runs under the `daemon` group.
+Therefore, the access rights for `/var/spool/output/brother` should be set to `770`, not to `777` (as corrected above).

 # Printing Documents